 The points() function just used is one of several functions that add elements to an existing plot.
 By using these functions, you can create quite complex graphs in small steps.

-Suppose we wish to recreate the plot of birthweight vs gestational weeks using different
+Suppose we wish to recreate the plot of birthweight vs gestational weeks using different colours for male and female babies.
+To start with an empty plot, try

 '''

-plot(gestwks, bweight, type="n")
+with(births, plot(gestwks, bweight, type="n"))

 '''